-If you can imagine that you are now standing barefoot in the cool surf of Santa Monica Beach in California, turn yourgaze landward and consider how far it would be to walk to Washington, D.C.
-If you can further imagine having arthritis and emphysema and a bad back and all the other dysfunctions that accumulate over eight decades of unsheltered living, then you are now in a position to understand that I indeed felt quite uncertain about my prospects for success as I began my 3,200-mile walk to Washington.
-I didn1t know if I could really make it all the way.
-I didn1t know if I could make it all the way across Los Angeles -that1s already quite a walk.
+If you can imagine that you are now standing barefoot in the cool surf of Santa Monica Beach in California, turn your gaze landward and consider how far it would be to walk to Washington, D. C. If you can further imagine having arthritis and emphysema and a bad back and all the other dysfunctions that accumulate over nine decades of unsheltered living, then you are now in a position to understand that I indeed felt quite uncertain about my prospects for success as I began my 3,200 mile walk to Washington.
+I didn't know if I could really make it all the way.
+I didn't know if I could make it all the way across Los Angeles - that's already quite a walk.
 But I felt compelled to give it a go.

-I did it because the Members of Congress were saying that Americans did not care about the need for Campaign Finance Reform.
+aying that Americans did not are about the need for Campaign Finance Reform.
 This walk was the only Way I could think of to show that at least this old lady cared.
-I had lived too long, through too many wars, to feel any other way about what was going On in Washington: the selling of our democracy to the highest special interest bidders.
-We the People had become We the Taxpayers, We the Suckers in a Game played by the economically elite for their own benefit.
+I had lived too log, through too many wars, to feel any other way about what was going on in Washington: the selling of our democracy to the highest special interest bidders.

+We the People had become We the Taxpayers, We the Suckers in a game played by the economically elite for their own benefit.